 When to get medical advice

-See your GP if you have symptoms of kidney cancer.
+See a GP if you have symptoms of kidney cancer.

 Although it's unlikely you have cancer, it's important to get your symptoms checked out.

-If necessary, they can refer you to a hospital specialist for further tests to find out what the problem is.
+If necessary, they may refer you to a hospital specialist for further tests to find out what the problem is.

 Causes of kidney cancer

-The exact cause of kidney cancer is unknown, but some things can increase your chances of developing it:
+The exact cause of kidney cancer is unknown, but some things can increase your chances of getting it, including:

-Maintaining a healthy weight, a healthy blood pressure and not smoking is the best way to reduce your risk of kidney cancer.
+Keeping to a healthy weight, a healthy blood pressure and not smoking is the best way to reduce your chances of getting kidney cancer.

 Treatments for kidney cancer

-The treatment for kidney cancer depends on the size of the cancer and whether it has spread to other parts of the body.
+The treatment for kidney cancer depends on the size of the cancer and whether it has spread to other parts of your body.